 A feasibility study on starting a Nativity school in Winnipeg was commissioned in June 2014 and after the completion of Part I of the GMS Feasibility Study, with the encouragement and support of the NativityMiguel Coalition, MTMS of Regina, the Canadian Jesuits and SPHS, a decision was made in the spring of 2015 to go forward with establishing Gonzaga Middle School in the Point Douglas neighbourhood of Winnipeg.
-Gonzaga Middle School opened in September 2016 thanks to the inspiration, compassion and generosity of Mr. Mark Chipman, Executive Chairman of True North Sports and Entertainment, Mr. Steve Chipman, President of Birchwood Automotive Group and Mr. Bob Puchniak, past Chief Financial Officer of James Richardson and Sons Limited.
-GMS was incorporated in July 2015 with these three founding members respectively as Chairperson, Secretary and ViceChairperson.
+Gonzaga Middle School opened in September 2016 thanks to the inspiration, compassion and generosity of Mr. Mark Chipman, Executive Chairman of True North Sports and Entertainment, Mr. Steve Chipman, President of Birchwood Automotive Group and Mr. Bob Puchniak, retired past Chief Financial Officer of James Richardson and Sons Limited.
+GMS was incorporated in July 2015 with these three founding members respectively as Chairperson, Secretary and Vice-Chairperson.
 They served on the Board along with Fr.
 Len Altilia SJ, who was then President of SPHS and Provincial Assistant for Secondary and Pre-Secondary Education for the Jesuits in English Canada, Mrs. Connie Yunyk, then, the President of St. Mary's Academy (SMA), Dr. Niigaan Sinclair, Native Studies Professor and acting Department Head at the University of Manitoba, Dr. Jerome Cranston, Associate Professor of Education and Executive Director, Student Academic Success at the University of Manitoba and Mr. Tom Lussier, past Principal of St. Paul's hired as the first Executive Director and Principal of GMS.
 In February 2018, Mr. Kyle Mason, founder of the North End Family Centre joined the Board of Directors.
-In June 2018, Dr. Sinclair and Dr. Cranston stepped down due to changing work commitments, and then Ms Tara Zajak, the Executive Director of the North Point Douglas Women's Centre and Mr. Mitch Bourbonniere, well-known community social worker and activist, OPK director, and Mama Bear Clan Founder joined the Board.
+In June 2018, Dr. Sinclair and Dr. Cranston stepped down due to changing work commitments, and then Ms Tara Zajak, then the Executive Director of the North Point Douglas Women's Centre and Mr. Mitch Bourbonniere, well-known community social worker and activist, OPK director, and Mama Bear Clan Founder joined the board.
 In 2020, Mrs. Jennifer Moncrieff, a GMS and broader community volunteer also joined the Board.
+With the departure of Ms Zajak from the board last spring, this year, well known Indigenous community leader and past MLA for Point Douglas, Mr. Kevin Chief joins the board.